agamjotsingh18/Ambulance-Management-System/README.md

 # Ambulance-Management-System
-Ambulance Management System Made by us for Hackcathons and to boost our Resumes.
+Ambulance Management System Made by us for Hackathons and to boost our Resumes.